Amitesh2624/Amitesh2624/README.md

 ### I'm Currently

 - 📱  Working on a startup [ShiokarAI](https://shiokarai.tech)
-- 📚 An Incoming Freshman at the [California Institute of Technology](https://caltech.edu)
+- 📚 Rising Sophomore at the [California Institute of Technology](https://caltech.edu)
 - ⚛️ Studying for my upcoming exams xD
 ### Languages